juellez/Scrappie/README.md

  * Maximized for mobile - ability to preview full photos and posts without having to open another browser window.
  * Better scrolling - infinity scroll or more intuitive way to browse through more posts
- * Flickr user names - to avoid the rather robotic, id names returned by their API by default
+ * Better user names - to avoid the rather robotic, id names returned by some APIs by default
  * Events database - to get my proof of concept out quickly, I created a simple array of events that I was most interested in.
 I'd like to see these go into a database that can be populated via the public and/or Eventbrite API

 ###Why PHP?
 Why no framework?
 Why not another language?